If you are currently experiencing a dental emergency, please contact us as soon as possible.

 If you experience frequent jaw pain, tension headaches, or earaches, you may be suffering from a TMJ disorder.
 TMJ disorders are caused by a variety of factors including anything that may be placing unintended stress on your jaw joints.
 Often, patients with TMJ disorders have a history of teeth grinding.

 Additionally, they may be suffering from bite misalignment.
-Depending on the cause of your TMJ disorder, Dr. Hays will work with you to provide symptom relief and ensure that the underlying cause of your pain is treated promptly.
+Depending on the cause of your TMJ disorder, Dr. Oquejiofor will work with you to provide symptom relief and ensure that the underlying cause of your pain is treated promptly.

 Emergency Dentistry FAQs